 Over the years Blockchain technology has become the talk of the industry.
 As a foundational technology, it is not only underpinning cryptocurrencies but also a varied range of other applications too.
 Successful applications of blockchain technology in industries like banking & finance, health care, food safety, and gaming have made the most impact.
+This wide spread use of blockchain technology has made a discussion of blockchain security audit unavoidable.

 So what exactly is blockchain?
 Well, blockchain enables peer-to-peer distributed ledger infrastructure for individuals and companies, which facilitates the procedure of recording transactions and tracking assets.